graphicore/varla-varfo/explorations/calibrate/index.md

 ### Level 1

 A CSS `env(unit-scale-physical)` property is the main goal.
-At the same time, this is the hardest one to convince the CSS Working Group of, some minds are already made up because similar attempts were made in the past and because it would involve some effort on the browser vendor site.
+At the same time, this is the hardest one to convince the CSS Working Group of; some minds are already made up because similar attempts were made in the past and because it would involve some effort on the browser vendor site.

-One big contra argument always was that the calibration information would involve getting reliable information from the hardware and that this can’t be done 100 % reliably all the time.
+One big contra argument always was that the calibration information would involve getting reliable information from the hardware, and that this can’t be done 100 % reliably all the time.
 As described in [Level 0](#level-0), we can lead the way and show how to do this with user calibration as a fallback.
 On the positive side, *it's not 100 % of devices either that **can't** report